-- 1. The financial statements and notes, as set out on pages 26 to 56 are in accordance with the Corporations Act 2001: - a comply with Australian Accounting Standards including the Australian Accounting Interpretations and the Corporations Regulations 2001; and - b giving a true and fair view of the financial position as at 30 June 2012 and of the performance for the year ended on that date; and - 2.
-In the directors' opinion there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 3.
-The directors have been given the declarations by the Chief Executive Officer, Chief Financial Officer and Company Secretary required by Sec 295(a) of the Corporations Act 2001. - 4.
-The consolidated financial statements comply with International Financial Reporting Standards as stated in Note 1
+- 1 The financial statements and notes, as set out on pages 26 to 56 are in accordance with the Corporations Act 2001: - Regulations 2001; and - date; and - 2 In the directors' opinion there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 3 The directors have been given the declarations by the Chief Executive Officer, Chief Financial Officer and Company Secretary required by Sec 295(a) of the Corporations Act 2001. - 4 The consolidated financial statements comply with International Financial Reporting Standards as stated in Note 1